jayplin/ATdIT2_ML/assignment_1.md

 - How does the choice of k influence the results?

-# C K-means MNIST -i
+# C K-means MNIST -i: done
 _4 points_

 - What is the majority class of each cluster?